nasrat-v/nm_objdump/README.md

 the compilation tools, as opposed to programmers who just want their program to compile and work.

  See man objdump for more informations.

+ # Format
+ These tools use the C ELF structure (Executable and Linking Format).
+See man elf.

+ 32 bits and 64 bits architecture are both supported.

 # Compile
     make